 But in reality, it’s not that simple.
 Not everyone is an independent contractor.
 Some people must be classified as employees.
 And if you fail to classify them as employees, there can be serious consequences.
 The IRS is looking into these classifications, as well as the US Department of Labor and certain state agencies.
 Besides all of the taxes that aren’t being collected on people who should be classified as employees, there are issues of whether a person qualifies for unemployment, whether he or she is protected under the Fair Labor Standards Act, and whether he or she is “counted” under the Affordable Care Act.

-Each of the agencies involved in monitoring these classifications has their own “checklist” of criteria for a correct classification as an independent contractor.
-Most of the criteria involves the level of control over how, when and where the work is performed.
+Each of the agencies involved in monitoring these classifications has its own “checklist” of criteria for a correct classification as an independent contractor.
+Most of the criteria involve the level of control over how, when, and where the work is performed.
 The following are links to see each checklist:

 US Department of Labor – http://www.dol.gov/whd/regs/compliance/whdfs13.pdf

 Business owners need to be careful of how they use independent contractors.
 The US Department of Labor signed a memorandum of understanding with the Florida Department of Revenue on January 13, 2015.
 This agreement allows the agencies to share information they have collected on businesses in order to enforce the rules regarding independent contractors.
 You can read the release here: http://www.dol.gov/opa/media/press/whd/WHD20150034.htm